jacksorjacksor/astrojs-with-umbraco-cms-docs/README.md

 # astrojs-with-umbraco-cms-docs
 Drafts of docs to present to AstroJS - https://docs.astro.build/en/guides/cms/

 [Umbraco CMS](https://umbraco.com/) is an open-source ASP.NET Core CMS.

-Umbraco serves as both a CMS with a built-in frontend and a headless CMS via its [Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api) that can be used to provide content to your Astro project.
+By default, Umbraco uses Razor pages for its front-end, but can be used as a headless CMS.

 ## Integrating with Astro

-Umbraco offers a built-in Content Delivery API for connecting your Umbraco content to any application.
+Use Umbraco's native [Content Delivery API](https://docs.umbraco.com/umbraco-cms/reference/content-delivery-api) to provide content to your Astro project.

 ## Prerequisites